should be submitted as Word or rtf files using the

 THEME ISSUE PROPOSALS

 If proposals are accepted, one of the Environment & Planning A Editors will be assigned to handle the theme issue.
 A deadline for paper submission is agreed upon with guest editors, who will be requested to provide suggestions for potential referees at the time of submission.
 A detailed information sheet will be sent to guest editors upon acceptance of the proposal with further details and instructions.
+It is the responsibility of the guest editors to follow the instructions and to forward the authors’ instructions to their contributors, making sure they too follow the guidelines.

 Each of the papers will be reviewed independently according to our standard review procedures for original paper submissions.
 Theme issues are scheduled for print publication once the final paper in the collection is accepted.
+In the (quite rare) event that fewer than three papers are eventually accepted, these will be published as “regular” papers and not as a theme issue.